-Non-management members of the Board receive a \$60,000 annual retainer related to their Board duties and responsibilities, which is paid in advance in four equal installments of \$15,000 each.
-Additionally, there is a \$25,000 annual retainer for serving as our Lead Independent Director, also paid in four equal installments.
+In fiscal 2023, non-management members of the Board received a \$60,000 annual retainer related to their Board duties and responsibilities, which is paid in advance in four equal quarterly installments of \$15,000 each.
+Beginning in 2024, non-management members of the Board will be entitled to a \$70,000 annual retainer.
+Additionally, for both fiscal 2023 and fiscal 2024, there is a \$25,000 annual retainer for serving as our Lead Independent Director, also paid in four equal quarterly installments.
 We reimburse directors for their out-of-pocket expenses incurred in attending meetings of the Board of Directors or any committee thereof.

 Directors also receive an additional annual retainer for each committee on which they serve, paid in four equal installments.
 Each Audit Committee member receives a \$10,000 annual retainer.
 Additionally, there is a \$15,000 annual retainer for serving as the chairman of the Audit Committee.
 Each Compensation Committee member receives a \$7,500 annual retainer.
 Additionally, there is a \$10,000 annual retainer for serving as the chairman of the Compensation Committee.
 Each Nominating and Corporate Governance Committee member receives a \$5,000 annual retainer.
 Additionally, there is a \$7,500 annual retainer for serving as the chairman of the Nominating and Corporate Governance Committee.
 Each Strategy Committee member receives a \$5,000 annual retainer.
 Additionally, there is a \$7,500 annual retainer for serving as the chairman of the Strategy Committee.
+Committee fees for fiscal 2024 will remain the same.